 - Before traveling, make copies of your ID and travel documents.

-- Keep a copy hidden in your suitcase and give another set to someone at home.
+- Keep a copy hidden in your carry-on luggage and give another set to someone at home.

 - Scan your documents and keep an electronic copy as well.